 Krishna Kanth Nakka

 I graduated with a PhD in Computer Science in August 2022 from the Computer Vision Lab at EPFL.
-I was supervised by Dr. Mathieu Salzmann and Prof. Pascal Fua in the areas of computer vision and deep learning.
+I was supervised by Dr. Mathieu Salzmann and Prof. Pascal Fua.
+My thesis focused on the robustness and interpretability of ML models.

-Following the completion of my Ph.D., I worked as a postdoctoral scientist at the Visual Intelligence for Transportation Lab (VITA) at EPFL under the supervision of Prof. Alexandre Alahi until April 2023.
+Following the completion of my PhD, I worked as a postdoctoral scientist at the Visual Intelligence for Transportation Lab (VITA) at EPFL, under the supervision of Prof. Alexandre Alahi, for eight months, until April 2023.

 Research